Wimal Weerawansa

-Weerasangilige Wimal Weerawansa (විමල් වීරවංශ, விமல் வீரவன்ச) (born 7 March 1970) is a Sri Lankan politician, Member of Parliament and current leader of the National Freedom Front (NFF).
+Weerasangilige Wimal Weerawansa (විමල් වීරවංශ, விமல் வீரவன்ச) (born 7 March 1970) is a Sri Lankan politician, former member of parliament and current leader of the National Freedom Front (NFF).
 Weerawansa has served many cabinet positions, including Minister of Industries from 2020 to 2022, Minister of Small and Medium Business and Enterprise Development, Industries and Supply Chain Management from 2019 to 2020, Minister of Housing and Social Welfare in 2018 and the Minister of Construction and Housing from 2010 to 2015.

 Early life and family

 Weerawanssa was born 7 March 1970.
 (Note: Weerawansha's date of birth was given as 7 March 1970.
 However, following the 2015 change in government it was revealed that Weerawansha and his wife had altered details, such as their dates of birth, on several official documents and that Weerawansha's actual date of birth was 7 March 1970.)
 He is the son of Weerasangilige Podineris, a dancing teacher and professional musician, and Wadachcharige Salie.
-Weerawansha has one brother (Sarath Weerawansha) and three sisters (Weerasangilige Sumanawathie, Chandani Weerawansha and Nilani Weerawansha).
-Weerawansha was educated at Tissa Central College in Kalutara where he played for the school cricket team.
-Weerawansha passed eight GCE Ordinary levels and started studying GCE A level but was expelled for not attending classes.
+Weerawansa has one brother (Sarath Weerawansa) and three sisters (Weerasangilige Sumanawathie, Chandani Weerawansa and Nilani Weerawansa).
+Weerawansa was educated at Tissa Central College in Kalutara where he played for his school's cricket team.
+Weerawansa passed eight GCE Ordinary levels and started studying GCE A levels but was expelled for poor attendance.

 Weerawansa is married to Ranasinghe Mudiyanselage Shirsha Udayanthi (Sashi).
 They have a son and a daughter.